Bertha González Nieves: Career

-González Nieves worked as a consultant at Booz Allen & Hamilton, where she designed and implemented marketing strategies for leading global packaged goods companies.
+González Nieves worked as a consultant at Booz Allen & Hamilton, where she designed and implemented marketing strategies for global packaged goods companies.
 She then spent over 10 years as an executive for Grupo Jose Cuervo, the largest tequila company in the world.
 While at the company she held senior marketing and commercial positions, including Commercial Director for North America, Global Director of New Business and Innovation and Global Brand Director.

 González Nieves is CEO of Casa Dragones Tequila Company, which she co-founded with businessman and founder of MTV Bob Pittman.
-Casa Dragones produces four sipping tequilas: Casa Dragones Joven, a blend of 100% Blue Agave new silver tequila and extra-aged tequila; Casa Dragones Blanco, a 100% Blue Agave silver tequila, produced without aging, to deliver the unaltered taste of agave; Casa Dragones Añejo Barrel Blend, a 100% Blue Agave Añejo tequila matured in two different custom-made wood barrels, and Casa Dragones Reposado Mizunara, 100% Blue Agave reposado tequila, is the first tequila rested in Japanese casks.
+Casa Dragones produces four tequilas: Casa Dragones Joven, a blend of silver and extra-aged tequila; Casa Dragones Blanco, an unaged silver tequila; Casa Dragones Añejo Barrel Blend, an añejo tequila matured in two types of custom barrels; and Casa Dragones Reposado Mizunara, a reposado tequila aged in Japanese oak casks.

-In 2024, La Casa Dragones, the brand’s hospitality space in San Miguel de Allende, Mexico, won several design awards, including Créateurs Design Award for the Best Hospitality Project in Interior Design, the LIV Hospitality Design Awards for Architectural Design Historic & Heritage, Interior Design Bar Lounge and Interior Design Cocktail Bar, and the Hospitality Design Award for Hybrid Hospitality; and was mentioned on T Magazine as a showcase of Mexican Design.

 González Nieves is a guest professor at the Universidad Autonoma de Guadalajara (UAG), where she teaches the university's first course on tequila, Tecnico Tequilero.